samsam-ahmadi/react-trip-date/README.md

 ### Compatibility

 Your project needs to use React 16 or later.
-If you use older version of React, please refer to the table below to find suitable React-Trip-Date version.
+If you use older version of React.

 ### Installation